 Research says negative ion exposure can increase cilia activity too.
 Cilia are the tiny organelles in the windpipe that prevent airborne particles from passing into the lungs.
 Thus, negative ions help breathe fresher air and improve overall health.

 In addition, negative ion technology is instrumental for hospitals and clinics as it is an effective tool to manage the spread of diseases.
-Studies suggest that electron technology can eliminate airborne viruses and germs to a very high degree by purifying the air and sanitising surfaces.
+Studies suggest that electron technology can eliminate airborne viruses and germs to a very high degree by purifying the air and sanitizing surfaces.

 In the wake of the pandemic, a good negative ion generator is a valuable resource to reduce disease transmission and slow the spread of infection not just for medical facilities but also for homes and institutions.

-Plug in for health and wellness
+Plug in for Health and Wellness

 In today’s digital age, the average person is surrounded by computers in the office and appliances at home.
 On average, they spend four hours on their smartphone every day.
 Combine them all and it makes for a lot of unhealthy positive ions.
 Yet, unplugging and taking time away is not an option for most people.